September 12, 2024

 Each state has an orphan well list.
 These wells are prioritized for plugging and abandonment with available state and federal funds.
 So far, over $7 billion has been allotted for plugging orphan wells.
 Unfortunately, the ACR methodology allows project developers to find lower-priority orphan wells with relatively small leaks, and claim high leak rates.

-When notified of these massive “Estimated Max Leak Rates”, state agencies in Oklahoma and Indiana, where the most recent ACR projects have been located, indicated that they were aware of these project wells and that the project wells were not leaking high amounts of methane upon recent examination.
-The state agencies also made clear that if a well is reported to them with methane leaks even close to the high leak rates reported in the issued projects, they would prioritize and complete plugging within one year - at the latest.
+When notified of these massive “Estimated Max Leak Rates”, state agencies in Indiana, where one of the most recent ACR projects have been located, indicated that they were aware of these project wells and that the project wells were not leaking high amounts of methane upon recent examination.
+The state agency also made clear that if a well is reported to them with methane leaks even close to the high leak rates reported in the issued projects, they would prioritize and complete plugging within one year - at the latest.
+For Oklahoma, another state with a recent orphan well carbon credit project, the timeframe could be "longer than 6 months unless there was immediate danger to a residence."

 If the ACR orphan well methodology is not amended and corrected, project developers will be able to categorize any well with annular pressure and a small leak as a massive methane release – and there are thousands, if not tens of thousands, of these wells.
 They will be able to claim that the state government, despite available funds and a clear prioritization system, would not have addressed this phantom leak for decades.